shivamhwp/shivamhwp/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [@shivamhwp on twitter]
 * 🧠  I'm learning DSA & Devops.
-* 🤝  I'm open to collaborating on web dev, blockchain dev
+* 🤝  I'm open to collaborating on web dev.

 ### Skills